wisemanstan123/pde-graphics-4-time-table/README.md

 **[Assignment Standard Operating Procedures](https://mariopineda.github.io/assignment-sops/)**

-In this assignment you are working with basic variables in Processing

-You are to complete the following in one  file called ProcessingAssign3.
-Be sure to run each part before moving on to the next.
-As you go, add comments that give a title to each activity.
-You do NOT need to add any fonts or pictures to this document.
-All colors are up to you.

-This assignment has to be done on a Linux computer (e.g. Raspberry Pi).
-Before starting review how to use git on Linux (https://goo.gl/ZGvRFB).

 ## Set up
 Make your display window 600 wide and 800 hight and plan on using the top  3/4 of the window for part 1 of the assignment.